VanpleW/IFTTT/doc/Session5.md

 ![WinSCP](winSCP.png)

 Then you could drag your downloaded files from your laptop to SenseStorm.
 Remember your destination path should be TeachableMachine in this SKSS directory.

+### File Transfer Option 2: Cloud Drive
+You could use Google Drive, Dropbox etc to upload files from PC and download them from SenseStorm.

+### File Transfer Option 3: USB Flash Dirve
+You could also copy files with your USB flash drive.